braingeneers/SpikeCanvas-EphysPipeline/Services/common/CONFIG_USAGE_GUIDE.md

 ## Overview

-The external configuration system allows you to deploy the EphysPipeline with institution-specific S3 bucket configurations without modifying code.
+The external configuration system allows you to deploy the SpikeCanvas with institution-specific S3 bucket configurations without modifying code.
 It supports both YAML configuration files and environment variables.

 ## Quick Start